rubyworks/smeagol/README.md

 1. Manual Update

-To setup Smeagol to automatically update your repository in fixed intervals, simply pass the `--autoupdate` option in the command line and Smeagol will automatically perform a `git pull origin master` on your repository once per day.
+To setup Smeagol to automatically update your repository in fixed intervals, simply pass the `--auto-update` option in the command line and Smeagol will automatically perform a `git pull origin master` on your repository once per day.